asthanarht/WinPhoneSeleniumWebDriver/README.txt

    If you want to add another functionalities, keep that in mind that, interaction with WebBrowser control can be only done in the main thread.

+   This project is dependent on the Selenium project's Automation Atoms (http://code.google.com/p/selenium/wiki/AutomationAtoms).
+   These are JavaScript functions intended to be used as building blocks for automating browsers, and are maintained by the maintainers of the Selenium project.
+These atoms are located in this project in WebDriverAtoms.cs.
+   To update these atoms with the latest code from the Selenium project, you will need a local clone of the Selenium project that will successfully build the atoms.
+For more information about building the Selenium project, please see http://code.google.com/p/selenium/wiki/BuildingWebDriver.
+To update the atoms, you can use the updateatoms.cmd file located in the support folder as follows:

+       updateatoms.cmd C:\path\to\the\root\of\your\selenium\source\code

+   This will build the latest atoms from the Selenium project, and update WebDriverAtoms.cs with the latest code.

 5. Limitations

    - No support for touching automations